hinduhome

 Dasharatha Jataka: Alternate Version

-A Buddhist version of the tale is found in the Jataka stories, in the Dasharatha Jataka (Jataka Atthakatha) in the Pali vernacular.
+A Buddhist version of the tale is found in the Jataka stories, in the Dasharatha Jataka (Jataka Atthakatha) in the Pali language.
 Here Rama is represented as a former life of the Buddha as a Bodhisatva and supreme Dharma King of great wisdom.
-In the Buddhist tale, he is the king of Varanasi and not Ayodhya, which is traditionally the capital of Kosala.
+In the Buddhist tale, he is the king of Varanasi which is traditionally the capital of Kosala.

 A great king named Dasaratha reigned in righteousness.
 His queen-consort bore him two sons Rama the Wise and Lakkhaṇa, or Lucky.
 In course of time, the queen-consort died.
 Urged by his courtiers he marries another lady as queen-consort, who brought forth a son, Prince Bharata.
 The king was once saved by the queen.
 So, he offered her a boon, but she put it off for the time.
 When Bharata was seven years old, she demanded kingdom for her son.
 He thought within himself: "Women are ungrateful and treacherous.
 This woman might get my other sons murdered."
 So he asked Rama and Lakkhaṇa to go to Himalayas, where they built a hermitage and lived.
 Dasaratha dies and the widowed queen tries to secure the throne for Bharata, but he sternly refuses and goes to seek his eldest brother, to whom the throne by right belonged.